 Remediating the iodine-129 plume in the 200-UP-1 OU is technically challenging.
-The plume is large, but dilute.
+The plume is large but dilute.
 However, the DWS is also very low.
 Iodine is typically very mobile in the environment, but its mobility varies with environmental conditions.
-Various forms are soluble in water and/or volatile, and iodine speciation affects the mobility, phase partitioning, and reactivity.
+Various forms are soluble in water and/or volatile, and iodine speciation affects their mobility, phase partitioning, and reactivity.
 Minerals such as iron and manganese may mediate iodine transformation processes, either directly or coupled with microbial processes.
 Iodine may also interact with organic materials in the subsurface to form (1) immobile, sediment-associated organo-iodine (Organo-I) compounds, (2) mobile soluble Organo-I compounds, or (3) volatile Organo-I compounds.
 Organic materials can also affect iodine fate and transport through microbially-mediated reduction reactions that directly or indirectly affect iodine speciation or by providing adsorption capacity for iodine species.

 Another key challenge in remediating the iodine-129 is that naturally occurring, stable iodine-127 also exists in the plume and is present at much greater concentrations than iodine-129.
-In order for most strong sorbents to work effectively to lower iodine-129 concentrations, they would also have to lower natural iodine concentrations by about two orders of magnitude (Kaplan et al. 2012).
+For most strong sorbents to work effectively to lower iodine-129 concentrations, they would also have to lower natural iodine concentrations by about two orders of magnitude (Kaplan et al. 2012).
 As natural stable iodine concentrations in groundwater are decreased by treatment, Hanford sediments could potentially release additional iodine in response to the altered adsorption/desorption and solubility equilibrium in the subsurface system.
 Together, the large size of the iodine-129 plume, the very low target concentration, and the presence of relatively high concentrations of the stable iodine isotope significantly limit practical remediation options for iodine-129.
+A current assessment of potentially viable remediation technologies for iodine-129 in the 200-UP-1 OU is provided by Truex et al. (2019).

 Figure 1.1.
-Location of 200-UP-1 Operable Unit on the Central Plateau at the Hanford Site (from USDOE 2013a)
+Location of 200-UP-1 Operable Unit on the Central Plateau at the Hanford Site (from DOE 2013a)

-Potential remediation options for iodine-129 are being evaluated as specified in the 200-UP-1 ROD (USDOE 2017a).
+Potential remediation options for iodine-129 are being evaluated as specified in the 200-UP-1 ROD (DOE 2017a).
 The remediation technology evaluation will compile sufficient information about the technology options to demonstrate whether they are viable with respect to meeting the 200-UP-1 OU remedial action objectives for iodine-129.
-Based on the technology evaluation results, the OU can either pursue a technical impracticability or other applicable or relevant and appropriate requirements (ARAR) waiver, or conduct a focused feasibility study to select an iodine-129 remedy other than the hydraulic control remedy identified in the 200-UP-1 OU ROD.
+Based on the technology evaluation results, the OU can either pursue a TI or other applicable or relevant and appropriate requirements (ARAR) waiver or conduct a focused feasibility study to select an iodine-129 remedy other than the hydraulic control remedy identified in the 200-UP-1 OU ROD.